wso2/docs-choreo-dev/en/docs/develop-components/deploy-a-containerized-application.md

 !!! note
     You can [revoke access](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-authorized-integrations#reviewing-your-authorized-github-apps) if you do not want Choreo to have access to your GitHub account.
 Choreo needs write access only to send pull requests to a user repository.
 Choreo does not directly push any changes to a repository.

+Alternatively, you can connect public repositories without authorizing the GitHub app.
+Simply copy the repository URL into the **Provide Repository URL** section in the component creation wizard of respective component type.

+!!! info
+    Authorizing the repository with the Choreo GitHub App is necessary to enable [**Auto Deploy**](https://wso2.com/choreo/docs/choreo-concepts/ci-cd/#deploy) for the component.
+Later, you can authorize with GitHub app to enable Auto Deploy if the repository is owned by you.

 After granting access to the required repositories, you can choose a repository and an associated branch to connect to the Choreo component.
 For the containerized application deployments, you should select the **Dockerfile** as the **Buildpack** and provide **Dockerfile Path** and [**Docker Context Path**](https://docs.docker.com/build/building/context/#path-context) for the Docker build.